Dual Sport Adventure Ride

 Not just for kids!
 Honda CRF50 makes a great pit bike :)

-Drawing will be held after the main Mora Enduro July 29, 2018. *Rider must be present to win.
+Drawing will be held at rider's meeting for the main Mora Enduro July 29, 2018. *Rider must be present to win.

 *Norsemen Motorcycle Club members are not eligible.